yimingli718/foobar/README.md

 # foobar
-Some puzzle from google foobar challenge
+Some puzzle and solution from google foobar challenge For education and fun only